JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 Here we go again...

-Since last year crypto is back again in many people's mouth.
+Since last year, crypto *seems to* be back again in many people's mouth.

 {{< callout type="warning" >}}
 This post is just describing the process to apply data analytics with crypto. **This is NOT a recommendation or financial advice of any type.**
 {{< /callout >}}

 Recently I was writing about hashing and encryption tools [here](https://jalcocert.github.io/JAlcocerT/encryption-101/)